ysdn2018/the-next-website/src/content/graduates/john-macdonald.md

 imageHover: /assets/sloth2.jpg
 verb: Understanding
 noun: Project
+intro: >-
+  John began exploring art in high school but never pursued it seriously until a few years ago returning to Sheridan College as a mature student.
+It was there an instructor suggested the Bachelor of Design program at York.
+Now after a roundabout journey John has found a way to take his early creativity and use it in design.
+As a designer, John is empathetic and passionate about typography.
+He approaches every design problem as a learning opportunity.
+His design balances functionality with creating a memorable experience for the audience.
+John’s strengths are in storytelling, combining typography with illustrations, whether it is for print or motion design.
 tools: 'Pens and sketch book, Illustrator and InDesign'
 watch: 'Vikings, Peaky Blinders, Portlandia, the IT Crowd and the Office  '
 typeface: Fira Sans